-Depending of the strength of these fields minute currents can be induced in the bodies of animals and humans.
+Depending on the strength of these fields minute currents can be induced in the bodies of animals and humans.
 Research is inconclusive at present but there are concerns as to the health implications of exposure to electromagnetic fields.
 As such there are strict guidelines for the management of electromagnetic fields incorporated into the design of overhead lines and high current equipment.

-ActewAGL complies with the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Guidelines in the design of its network with respect to electromagnetic fields.
+The Energy Networks Australia (ENA) Association has published an EMF Management Handbook (January 2016)3 which describes EMF's in detail and methods to mitigate magnetic fields.
+ActewAGL follows these guidelines where practicable and complies with the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Guidelines in the design of its network with respect to electromagnetic fields.